Moghan/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The network architecture is built in code cell 8.

-During lectures I got curious on inception, so I started with an architecture with two inception layers, two CNN and two fully connected layers.
-It took more than 2 minutes / epoch to train and made 97% on training.

 Than I read [the article](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) by Sermanet and LeCun, which have inspired a lot in this project.